EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Conclusion and Discussion

-In any case, if more elaborated modeling is sought in the future, a more complicated braking mechanism could be taken into account.
-Moreover, the dynamical evolution of the magnetar wind and its specific emission processes need to be described more carefully \cite[e.g., ][]{Yu2019}, so that a more realistic X-ray light curve can be obtained.
-For example, the abrupt decay of the X-ray emission at $T_0+80$ days could be explained by the shift of the emission from X-ray to lower-energy band.
-Finally, an elaborate description of the ejecta structure and a frequency-dependent opacity would also help to understand the detailed light curve and spectral characteristics.
+In any case, if more elaborate modeling is sought in the future, a more complicated braking mechanism could be taken into account.
+The dynamical evolution of the magnetar wind and its specific emission processes also need to be described carefully \cite[e.g., ][]{Yu2019,Wu2021}, so that a refined X-ray light curve can be obtained.
+In this case, the abrupt decay of the X-ray emission at $T_0+80$ days, which is indicated by the XMM-Newton upper limits, could be explained by a spectral shift of the magnetar wind emission from the X-ray to lower-energy bands.
+Such a softening of the wind emission could be a natural result of the decline of the spin-down luminosity and the expansion of the wind nebula.
+Finally, a detailed description of the ejecta structure and frequency-dependent opacity would also help to understand the detailed light-curve and spectral characteristics.

 \end{CJK*}